-thorough flushing with plain water.
-For phosphate materials absorbed through the skin, give atropine by injection or in tablet form.3.
-For poisons that have been inhaled: Place the patient in the open air.
-Give atropine as directed water.
-Particles in the eyes may be removed by above if a phosphate material was inhaled.
+2. For poisons spilled on the skin: Wash thoroughly with large amounts of soap and warm water.
+Particles in the eyes may be removed by thorough flushing with plain water.
+For phosphate materials absorbed through the skin, give atropine by injection or in tablet form.

+3. For poisons that have been inhaled: Place the patient in the open air.
+Give atropine as directed above if a phosphate material was inhaled.
 Administer artificial respiration when necessary.

 4. For poisons that have been swallowed, induce vomiting as soon as possible: Gently stroke the inside of the throat and/or give an emetic such as warm salt water (1 tablespoon in a glass of water).
 Repeat until the vomit fluid is clear.
 After the stomach has been emptied, give a demulcent, such as raw egg white mixed with water.